make a Church

 So, while it is just lovely if we can have a magnificent structure to praise God in, it is really what is on the inside that God really cares about.

 So, what does God really want His Church to look like?
+The following are the sacrifices God desires us to make to help make His Church become truly beautiful.

 - EVERYTHING the Church does needs to be done from PRAYER, with the intention of helping, teaching, and guiding souls on how to OBTAIN SALVATION–by The Way of seeking Perfection–how to truly love God–how to LIVE the faith, and gain true contrition for our offences, so we can grow into a saving faith and accept Our Lord’s gift of Everlasting Life.
 That is why God did/does everything…to bring us to a saving faith, sanctify our souls and perfect us.